rlucioni/blog/content/pages/about.md

 This is a page about me.

-If you'd like to know more about me, take a look at [my resume]({filename}../pdfs/renzo-lucioni-resume.pdf).
+If you'd like to know more about me, take a look at <a class="resume" href="{filename}../pdfs/renzo-lucioni-resume.pdf" data-resume-id="pdf" data-no-instant>my resume</a>.